 There’s no questioning the fact that when it comes to looking effortlessly natural, French girls do it best.
 Their fresh, perfectly imperfect beauty look is coveted by women the world over, but anyone who’s tried ‘au naturel’ chic will also know that it’s anything but effortless to emulate.
 A LOT of hard work goes into looking like you’ve genuinely just woken up like that (unless you were born French), and this is especially true when it comes to hair.

 Tousled waves with grown-out, sun-kissed highlights à la Vanessa Paradis and Léa Seydoux may look like the result of last summer’s vacation to Saint-Tropez, but it’s actually artful highlighting.
-(Please, no one’s roots naturally look that good.)
-Thus our ears perked up when we heard about a new technique that’s rapidly gathering momentum in Europe and has taken natural highlighting to the next level.
+(Please, no one’s roots naturally look that good).
+Thus, our ears perked up when we heard about a technique that’s rapidly gathering momentum in Europe and has taken natural highlighting to the next level.
 Enter Palm Painting, balayage’s brush-free counterpart.
-Pioneer of the trend Marcos Verissimo, senior colorist at Neville Hair and Beauty in London, tells us all you need to know.
-Keep scrolling to find out about the palm painting hair-color technique!
+Marcos Veríssimo, senior colorist at Neville Hair and Beauty in London, is a pioneer of the trend

 Choosing A Shade: You can lighten up any hair color (it’s not strictly reserved for blondes).
 Your stylist will typically go a few shades lighter than your natural color.